ortus-docs/coldbox-docs/interceptors/announcing_interceptions.md

 # Announcing Interceptions

-That is awesome, I declared them and then I code them, but how do they get executed?
-Well, there is a special method called announceInterception() that all your handlers,plugins and even the interceptors themselves receive via the framework super type.
-You can call this method with some data and all events listening will be dispatched:
+The last piece of the puzzle is how to announce events.
+You will do so via the inherited super type method  `announceInterception()` that all your handlers,plugins and even the interceptors themselves have or via the interceptor service `process()` method.
+This method accepts an incoming data struct which will be broadcasted alongside your event:

 ```js
 <---  prepare interception structure --->